-Mashed dried fava beans and spinach
+mashed fava beans and wild chicory

-0.0 from 0 votes
+5.0 from 2 votes

 Course: Main dishCuisine: ItalianDifficulty: Easy